Monty Python's The Meaning of Life provide examples of the following tropes:

 - Soundtrack Dissonance: The "Galaxy Song", a cheery, happy-go-lucky tune, with vaguely upbeat lyrics about the wondrous vastness of the universe, that ends on a big downer about the lack of intelligent life on Earth.
 It's sung right after a scene wherein a man has his liver harvested while he's still alive.
 Immediately after the song finishes, his wife agrees to undergo the process herself.

-Ah.
-And what sort of thing is that
+Administrator: Ah.
+And what sort of thing is that?

-Well, that's when we take a new baby out of a lady's tummy.
-Administrator:
+Doctor Spenser: Well, that's when we take a new baby out of a lady's tummy.

 - The Unreveal: Although several theories as to the "meaning of life" are given throughout the film, when the "true" answer is finally revealed at the end it's not very life-changing.
 And this is only a segue into a totally unrelated and tangential joke.